HimanshuDorbi/Grocery-delivery-app/README.md

 <h1>GroceryGo!</h1>
-This web application allows users to order groceries online and have them delivered to their doorstep.
+GroceryGo is an online grocery delivery platform built using the MERN stack.
 The application includes the following features:

 Online grocery ordering<br>
 User authentication<br>